W-OK-E/RUMMY/README.md

 P.S.- I have never really played  any card came so if there's any fishy game logic, feel free to raise issues, suggestions are always welcome.

+To run the program download the python script, navigate to the downloaded directory and run the following command:
+'''
+python rummy.py
+'''